eja/cronotopia/README.md

 ## Installation

+### 1. Download Binaries
+Pre-compiled binaries for **Linux**, **macOS**, and **Windows** are available on the [Releases](https://github.com/eja/cronotopia/releases/latest) page.

+### 2. Download Preprocessed Database
+To run Cronotopia without importing raw data yourself, you can download a preprocessed, gzipped database containing historical entities and map tiles from [Hugging Face](https://huggingface.co/datasets/eja/cronotopia).

-### Building from Source
+### 3. Building from Source

-Clone the repository and build the binary:
+Alternatively, you can clone the repository and build the binary yourself:

 ```bash
 git clone https://github.com/eja/cronotopia.git